angheljf/MIA-COG-VIRT-DATA-PT-02-2021-U-C/Homework/05-Matplotlib/Instructions/README.md

 * Generate a summary statistics table consisting of the mean, median, variance, standard deviation, and SEM of the tumor volume for each drug regimen.

-* Generate a bar plot using both Pandas's `DataFrame.plot()` and Matplotlib's `pyplot` that shows the total number of measurements taken for each treatment regimen throughout the course of the study.
+* Generate a bar plot using both Pandas's `DataFrame.plot()` and Matplotlib's `pyplot` that shows the total number of timepoints for all mice tested for each drug regimen throughout the course of the study.

-  * **NOTE:** These plots should look identical.
+    **NOTE:** These plots should look identical.

 * Generate a pie plot using both Pandas's `DataFrame.plot()` and Matplotlib's `pyplot` that shows the distribution of female or male mice in the study.

-  * **NOTE:** These plots should look identical.
+    **NOTE:** These plots should look identical.

 * Calculate the final tumor volume of each mouse across four of the most promising treatment regimens: Capomulin, Ramicane, Infubinol, and Ceftamin.
 Calculate the quartiles and IQR and quantitatively determine if there are any potential outliers across all four treatment regimens.